Starling Bank review

 As Starling is covered by the Financial Services Compensation Scheme (FSCS), you would be covered for up to £85,000.

-If you fall victim to fraud, Starling is regulated by the Financial Conduct Authority.
-This means, in most cases, it has to refund any unauthorised payments made on your account without delay.
+If you fall victim to fraud, Starling is regulated by the Financial Conduct Authority and has adhered to a new voluntary industry code called Contingent Reimbursement Model (CRM) code.
+This not only means that in most cases it has to refund any unauthorised payments made from your account, but that it will also refund you if you’re tricked into to sending money to a scammer voluntarily (for example because they pretend to be part of your bank’s security team).
 The exception is if you’re negligent.

 Starling’s app and card have several security features to protect your account: